Hiroshima Heliport: Hiroshima-Nishi era

 Upon the opening of the new Hiroshima Airport, J-Air continued to be based at Hiroshima–Nishi until 2005, originally as a division of the JAL Flight Academy, and later provided commuter service to domestic airports using Jetstream 31 and then Bombardier CRJ-200 aircraft.
 J-Air was the only scheduled airline that remained at Hiroshima-Nishi until JAC began operating in late 1990's.
-J-Air left the airport at the end of March 2005 and shift it's operations to Nagoya-Komaki.
+J-Air left the airport at the end of March 2005 and shift its operations to Nagoya-Komaki.

 For the short period of time in 2001, Fair Inc (which later known as Ibex Airlines) also operate service from the airport to Kagoshima and Sendai between March and September 2001.

 Following J-Air's departure, Japan Air Commuter continued to offer commuter service to Miyazaki and Kagoshima using Saab 340 aircraft from April 2005 until October 31, 2010, when the service was terminated as part of the corporate restructuring of its parent company Japan Airlines.

 Hiroshima City and Hiroshima Prefecture officials debated the future of the airport for several years in the early 2000s.
 City officials sought to keep the airport open in order to boost the city's economy, while prefectural officials preferred converting the southern part of the property into a heliport and building an extension of the Hiroshima South Road through the northern part.
 Following JAC's withdrawal from the airport, Hiroshima City legislators proposed converting the airport into a municipal airport.
 The ordinance proposal was rejected by the city assembly in March 2011, and a new mayor announced in May that the airport would be converted to a heliport by 2012, in line with the prefecture's original proposal.